 Why should organizations focus on IAM?

-According to IDSA's 2022 Trends in Securing Identities Report, 84% of respondents suffered an identity-related security breach the previous year.
-96% of the 84% said they could have averted or mitigated the intrusion by implementing identity-focused security measures.
+According to IDSA's 2022 Trends in Securing Identities Report, 84% of organizations experienced an identity-related security breach the previous year.
+96% of those breaches could have been prevented with identity-focused security measures.

 How does IAM work?